Michigan Bounty Hunter Guide: Requirements and Steps

 - Have not been dishonorably discharged from the military

-Licensed PIs in Michigan must have a minimum of a bachelor’s degree in police administration, criminal justice, security management, investigation, law, or computer forensics.
-To apply, visit the private investigator licensing page.
-As of March 2016, the fee to apply for licensure as a private investigator was $750.
+Licensed PIs in Michigan must also have a minimum of a bachelor’s degree in police administration, criminal justice, security management, investigation, law, or computer forensics.
+To apply, visit the Professional Investigator licensing page.
+As of May 2022, the fee to apply for licensure as a Professional Investigator was $750.

-A process server works independently for the court system to file legal papers, serve documents to parties involved in a lawsuit, and retrieve documents as needed.
-Similar to skip tracers, there is no licensure for process servers in Michigan.
+A process server works independently on behalf of the court system to file legal papers, serve documents to parties involved in legal actions, and retrieve documents as needed.
+There is no licensure for process servers in Michigan.
 According to Section 600.1831 of Michigan’s annotated code, process servers must be at least 18 years of age to serve legal documents.
-In Michigan, fees that process servers receive vary based on the type or paperwork they are serving.
+However, the Michigan Court Officers, Deputy Sheriffs, and Process Servers’ Association (MCODSA) offers a voluntary process server certification program that has been adopted as a requirement by certain court systems in the state.
 For more information on becoming a process server in Michigan, visit the county clerk’s office of your home county.

 Training and Education Options in Michigan

-We previously discussed the importance of attending a fugitive recovery course so that you will learn more about fugitive recovery and the process and laws governing Michigan.
-A great foundation for that profession-specific training is a two- or four-year education program in criminal justice or policies of criminal procedure.
-By having formal education, you will be more knowledgeable about the crime and justice system and you will show potential employers that you are serious about your career.
-Listed below are a few schools in Michigan that offer associate’s degrees in criminal justice or a certificate program in the subject matter.
+A great foundation for profession-specific training is a two- or four-year education program in criminal justice or law enforcement.
+With a formal education, you will be more knowledgeable about the crime and justice system and you can show potential employers that you are serious about your career.
+Listed below are a few schools in Michigan that offer associate’s degrees and/or certificate programs in criminal justice.

 1961 Delta Rd